Foes of Ali: Reception

-Reception for Foes of Ali was mixed, the magazines VideoGames & Computer Entertainment and 3DO Magazine complimented the game on its depth and realistic graphics and animation, both awarding it a score of 80%.
-Computer and Video Games gave the game an 81% also agreeing that the graphics and overall presentation was excellent, they also particularly liked the historical theming, but were less impressed with the game's depth.

-The two sports reviewers of Electronic Gaming Monthly praised the multiple camera angles and blurred vision, but felt that whilst the game was fun at first, after extended play it started to become dull.
+Foes of Ali received mostly mediocre reviews.
+GamePro called it "one of the lamest boxing games", citing poor control and "lifeless" polygon graphics.
+The two sports reviewers of Electronic Gaming Monthly praised the multiple camera angles and blurred vision, but felt the game fails to hold the player's interest due to its dull gameplay.
 They gave it scores of 6.0 and 6.5 out of 10.
-Maximum similarly found that the game's highly detailed texture-mapped polygon graphics were impressive given the limitations of the 3DO, but that the fights often boil down to a tedious exchanging of blows.
-They gave it 3 out of 5 stars, concluding that "this is a well-crafted and solid 3DO release that should suit boxing simulators' needs adequately, but doesn't have the necessary excitement to hold our interest in an increasingly expansive sea of next generation software".
+Maximum similarly found that the game's highly detailed texture-mapped polygon graphics are impressive given the limitations of the 3DO, but the fights often boil down to a tedious exchanging of blows.
+They concluded "This is a well-crafted and solid 3DO release that should suit boxing simulators' needs adequately, but didn't have the necessary excitement to hold our interest in an increasingly expansive sea of next generation software."

-On the more negative side, Tommy Glide of GamePro called it "one of the lamest boxing games", citing poor control and "lifeless" polygon graphics.
 Edge (UK) awarded the game 4 out of 10, saying: "Bung this motley collection of elements together - slow fighters, a finicky punch and block system, clumsy graphics - and you have one shabby game".

 In a 2006 article, GameSpot described Foes of Ali as the most accurate representation of boxing for its time.